 This exam is for students who wish to place out of a class piano requirement.
 It is not the piano sight-reading exam or keyboard harmony exam required for piano majors.
 Most students take the exam during orientation, but it is also offered at the beginning of the Fall & Winter semesters.
 Placement exams for current students are not given at any other time than during those designated at the beginning of the Fall and Winter terms, and those wishing to take the exam again must register in advance of the desired exam.
-For questions, contact Professor Aya Higuchi Hagelthorn or Christine Choi.
+For questions, contact Agnieszka Zick or Professor John Ellis.

 Exam Date and Sign-Up Form

-Registration for the Fall 2019 piano placement exam is now open.
-Please sign up by Tuesday, August 27.
-Piano placement exams will be held Thursday, August 29, 1:30 to 6:00pm in 1370 Moore.
+Registration for the Winter 2020 piano placement exam is now open.
+Please sign up by Tuesday, January 7, 2020.
+Piano placement exams will be held January 10, 2020 starting at 9:00am (times to be assigned) in 2010 Moore.

 Information on Piano Placement Exams